-The Company has two domestic unsecured lines of credit amounting to \$11,000,000 which were unused at March 31, 2002.
+The Company has two domestic unsecured lines of credit amounting to \$11,000,000 which were unused at June 30, 2002.
 The \$1 million line of credit is renewable annually.
-The \$10 million line of credit is a three year line and is renewable during May 2002.
-The Company will seek to renew this credit line although there can be no assurance that it will be able to do so.
-Borrowings under a \$10 million line of credit are secured by a first priority security interest in and a lien on all personal property of Bel Fuse Inc. and its domestic subsidiaries.
+The \$10 million line of credit has an indefinite maturity.
+Borrowings under the \$10 million line of credit are secured by a first priority security interest in and a lien on all personal property of Bel Fuse Inc. and its domestic subsidiaries.

-The Company's Hong Kong subsidiary has an unsecured line of credit of approximately \$2,000,000, which was unused at March 31, 2002.
+The Company's Hong Kong subsidiary has an unsecured line of credit of approximately \$2,000,000, which was unused at June 30, 2002.
 The line of credit expires in December 31, 2002.
 Borrowing on the line of credit is guaranteed by the U.S. parent.

-For information regarding further commitments under the Company's operating leases, see Note 11 of Notes to the Company's 2001 Consolidated Financial Statements.
+For information regarding further commitments under the Company's operating leases, see Note 11 of Notes to the Company's 2001 Consolidated Financial Statements in the Company's Form 10-K for the year ended December 31, 2001.

 On May 11, 2001, the Company acquired 100% of the common stock of E-Power Ltd. ("E-Power") and the assets and then existing business of Current Concepts, Inc. ("Current Concepts") for an aggregate of \$6,285,000 in cash (including acquisition expenses).
 The Company will be required to make contingent purchase price payments up to approximately \$7.6 million should the acquired companies reach various sales levels.
-The transactions were accounted for using the purchase method of accounting and, accordingly, the results of operations of Current Concepts and E-Power have been included in the Company's financial statements since the date of acquisition.
-The excess of the purchase price over the net assets acquired is approximately \$5.7 million and is being amortized on a straight-line basis over 4 to 15 years.
+The transactions were accounted for using the purchase method of accounting and, accordingly, the results of operations of Current Concepts and E-Power have been included in the Company's financial statements solely since the date of acquisition.
+The excess of the purchase price over the net assets acquired is approximately \$5.7 million and was being amortized on a straight-line basis over 4 to 15 years.
 The Company discontinued the amortization of goodwill effective January 1, 2002 and will measure the impairment of goodwill in accordance with SFAS No. 142.